xoplog/xop-go/README.md

 have full identifiers.
-If you give each part of dealing with a request inside a single server, lots of different spans, then how can you quickly reference the request-level span from one the sub-spans or one of the other requests that is a child of the main request.
+If you give each part of dealing with a request inside a single server, lots of different spans, then how can you quickly reference the request-level span from one the sub-spans or one of the other requests that is a child of the main request?
 There is no standard way to distinguish a span that is simply a separate thread of execution or one that is a related request on a different server.